learn-co-curriculum/phase-1-html-forms/README.md

 When the user clicks the submit button, their responses in the `input` fields are captured and labeled using the `name` attributes from each element.
-The browser temporarily stores this information like so:
+The browser stores this information behind the scenes like this:

 `owner-name=Bob+Barkley&dog-name=SirBarksALot&favorite-toy=ball`

 This is known as the _Query String_.
 The browser _then_ attaches the _Query
-String_ onto the location listed in the `form`'s `action` attribute after a `?` to temporarily create a URL that looks like this:
+String_ onto the location listed in the `form`'s `action` attribute after a `?` to create a URL that looks like this:

 `http://example.com/process-user.php?owner-name=Bob+Barkley&dog-name=SirBarksALot&favorite-toy=ball`

 The browser then goes to this new URL.

-The HTTP `GET` method is the default method for browsers to request material on the internet.
-When a _Query String_ is added, it's a **great** solution for filtering the information that comes back.
+When a _Query String_ is added to a URL, it's a **great** solution for filtering the information that comes back.
+Forms are a nice way for users to add those filters without typing them in by hand.
 You've probably seen this on the internet.

 ![Amazon Using a Form with GET]()